- Formal name: Access to Justice (ATJ) Grants Program

 - Self-Assessment Toolkit

 Organizations that receive funding through the publicly-funded Access to Justice Grants Program (public grants) are required to provide financial reports and semi-annual programmatic reports.
 The reporting schedule for FY17 public grants (May 1, 2017 to December 31, 2017) is below.
 All reports will be completed online through our online grants management system.
 Grant managers will receive an email notification when these reporting forms are ready to be completed.

-- Due Friday, September 29, 2017 by 5:00 pm – Four-Month Programmatic Report, Four-Month Financial Report & Client Story
+- Due Friday, October 6, 2017 by 3:00 pm: Four-Month Programmatic Report, Required Signatures, and Four-Month Financial Report

-- Due Tuesday, January 30, 2018 by 5:00 pm – Final Programmatic Report, Four-Month Financial Report & Client Story
+- Due Tuesday, January 30, 2018 by 5:00 pm: Final Programmatic Report, Final Financial Report, and Client Story